 - Notarized in Spanish letter committing not to work while in Spain, not even online

-- If the applicant works in a local company, a letter must be presented where they ensure that as soon as the visa is approved the contract will end and the applicant will not even online.
+- If the applicant works in a local company, a letter must be presented where they ensure that as soon as the visa is approved the contract will end and the applicant will not work even online.

 11. Proof of accommodation.
 Provide one of the following documents (in Spanish):